KurtDeGreeff/virtualdjscrobbler/trunk/src/main/resources/Readme.txt

 		5.7.1 Autostarting VirtualDJ
 		5.7.2 Setting the path to the VirtualDJ executable 5.7.3 Autoexit when VirtualDJ is closed
+	5.8 Checking for updates
+		5.8.1 Check for updates on startup
+		5.8.2 Manually check for updates
 6 Known limitations
 7 FAQ
 8 Licence